SteffenRandrup/mdgraph/Readme.md

 This tool allows you to browse your notes and visualize the connections between individual notes.
 For now, there is no editor integration -- it is simply a visualization.
+Checkout the nvim branch for the most recent attempt.

 Every note is represented as a node (a dot) in a graph.
 Every link between notes is represented as an edge in the graph.